 - Merit Sections: General Awareness, Economic & Social Issues (with a focus on rural India), and Agriculture & Rural Development (with emphasis on rural India).

-Note: The syllabus for Economic and Social Issues (ESI) and Agriculture and Rural Development (ARD) is the same for Phase 1 and Phase 2 of the NABARD Grade A exam.
-You can download the official NABARD Grade A notification here to look at the list of all the topics for ESI and ARD for Phase 2 (given on Pages 13 to 15).
+Important Note: As per the NABARD Grade A notification, the syllabus for Economic and Social Issues (ESI) and Agriculture and Rural Development (ARD) is the same for Phase 1 and Phase 2 of the NABARD Grade A exam.

 Below, I have provided the subject-wise NABARD Grade A prelims syllabus: